Business Legacy is a Lie. Only People Matter

 Then, four years later, the phone rang, and I was told that the business was done.
 The current owner said he was going to sell-off a small piece of the operation and then shut down the rest.
 By any measure the business was gone.

 I don’t know what happened.
 After the sale I was not involved with the business, so I genuinely have no idea what went on behind the scenes over the course of those four years.
 Did the market change dramatically?
 Did the new owner make mistakes?
 Were there fatal flaws in the business that were only revealed after I left?

 Regardless of the cause, the business was no-more.

 I should have been devastated?
 My legacy was destroyed.

 The Urge for Legacy

-These days I deal with a lot of small business owners nearing retirement or contemplating the sale of their business.
+These days I deal with a lot of small business owners contemplating the sale of their business.
 Many of them have their minds on legacy.
 They ask the questions:

 What have I built?